HETFADIA/CompetitveProgrammingHelper/README.md

 Go to the github pages link
 In the input boxes set the values or sizes.
+The input boxes automatically evaluates the input.
 Click on Generate button to generate the arrays or permutations.

+## Evaluation of the input

+The program automatically evaluates the input.

+- `10` Evaluated as 10
+- `1e7` Evaluated as 10000000
+- `pow(10,5)` Evaluated as 100000
+- `sqrt(100)` Evaluated as 10
+- `cbrt(1000)` Evaluated as 10
+- `log(1000)` Evaluated as Math.log(1000)=6.9
+- `log2(1000)` Evaluated as Math.log2(1000)=9.96
+- `log10(1000)` Evaluated as Math.log10(1000)=3

 ## Algorithms used

-Sieve Of Erantosthenes: Sieve is used wherever it can fasten the codes.
+Sieve Of Erantosthenes: Sieve is used to find whether Integers in a large interval are prime or not.
-Sieve Prime Factorization(spf): SPF is used in the prime factorization of large prime numbers.
+Sieve Prime Factorization(spf): SPF is used in the prime factorization of integers in a large interval.

+The Program automatically detects whether SPF and Sieve can fasten the code.
+If they can then Sieve or SPF are used respectively.